Russian ideologue and caviar on latest EU blacklist

 In other tensions, Baltic states, Ireland, and Poland are pushing for a full embargo on Russian diamonds, but Belgium stands to lose thousands of jobs in its Antwerp diamond-trading centre if that was to go ahead.

-Meanwhile, the EU Commission's proposals also take aim at Russia's friends in the EU.
+Meanwhile, the EU proposals also take aim at Russia's friends in Europe.

 They are to prohibit EU nationals from taking executive jobs at major Russian state firms, after a string of top Austrian, French, and German politicians joined Russian companies before the war.